European Young Innovators Festival 2021/22

 The European Young Innovators Festival brings together the pan-European community of young innovators who use digital technology to achieve the UN SDGs.

-Since many years, Graz is hosting the Festival – this year, Graz is the starting point of a virtual journey across Europe.
+Since many years, Graz is hosting the Festival – also this year, Graz is the starting point of a journey for digital young social entrepreneuers from across Europe.

-The European Young Innovators Festival will offer a truly unique combination of an online program (Nov 24, 2021) as well as a physical meeting (upcoming: May 3 - 4, 2022) - giving an insight into young entrepreneurship from all over Europe, the latest digital trends, and international perspectives on innovation.
+The European Young Innovators Festival offered a truly unique combination of an online program (Nov 24, 2021) as well as a physical meeting (May 3 - 4, 2022) - giving an insight into young entrepreneurship from all over Europe, the latest digital trends, and international perspectives on innovation.

-The agenda will be a compilation of interaction and inspiration, assembling workshops, business blind-dates and inspiring keynotes, bringing together the global and multi-stakeholder network of WSA.
+The agenda was a compilation of interaction and inspiration, assembling workshops, business blind-dates and inspiring keynotes, bringing together the global and multi-stakeholder network of WSA.

 Festival in Graz | Curation 4 Impact